Looking At Microsoft's Recent Whale Trades

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Microsoft options trades today is 3889.19 with a total volume of 13,529.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Microsoft's big money trades within a strike price range of $215.0 to $330.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Microsoft's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Microsoft's whale trades within a strike price range from $200.0 to $370.0 in the last 30 days.

 Microsoft Option Volume And Open Interest Over Last 30 Days